HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 After concatenation, output file all_patient_RNA_support_diag.tab is saved and used as input file for overview_diagnosis.R:

 overview_diagnosis.R
--   Create a summarizing table per PidGn with total SNV, number of SNV in RNA_PASS and number of SNV in RNA_PASS+RNA_NOPASS.
+-   Create a summarizing table per PidGn with total SNV, number of SNVs in RNA_PASS and number of SNVs in RNA_PASS+RNA_NOPASS.
 From these meterics the percentage of variants in RNA_PASS and RNA_PASS+RNA_NOPASS is calculated.
 Data are saved as an RDS object as Percent_overview.RDS.

 diagnosis_investigation.R
--   Reads in Percent_overview.RDS and create scatter plot showing the number of SNV with RNA expression of alternative variant (RNA_PASS+RNA_NOPASS) versus total SNV.
+-   Reads in Percent_overview.RDS and create a scatter plot showing the number of SNV with RNA expression of alternative variant (RNA_PASS+RNA_NOPASS) versus total DNA SNV.
--   Perform t-test for each cancer type against the remaining to test if there are differences between the cancer types’ tendencies to express their SNV in RNA.
+-   Perform t-test for each cancer type against the remaining, to test if there are differences between the cancer types’ tendencies to express their SNV in RNA.
 Table with results are saved as t_test_diagnosis.txt and significant cancer types are plotted in boxplots to show distribution of RNA SNV expression.